emyller/php-twitter-auth/README.md

 	define(CONSUMER_SECRET, 'YOUR APP ACCESS TOKEN SECRET');
 	define(OAUTH_CALLBACK, 'http://YOURDOMAIN/some/where/twitter-auth.php');

+**Attention**: be sure to check the option "Allow this application to be used to Sign in with Twitter" at your Twitter app's settings page!

 Point your browser to the main PHP script (`twitter-auth.php`) and see the magic happen.
 Note that you can set the callback to the same script.
 You will be presented to all the retrieved data.
 Check the source, copy and use at your